Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 draft: false
 ---

 I build Python projects & host the source code on GitHub repositories quite often.
-And thanks to [GitHub Actions][GitHub Actions], I needn't worry about Continuous Integration needs either.
-While [Heroku][Heroku] takes care of my Continuous Deployment needs.
+And thanks to [GitHub Actions][github actions], I needn't worry about Continuous Integration needs either.
+While [Heroku][heroku] takes care of my Continuous Deployment needs.

 But, there's a problem.
 Heroku doesn't provide a straightforward way to deploy the project using GitHub Actions.
-I need to download [Heroku CLI][Heroku CLI] to do it instead.
+I need to download [Heroku CLI][heroku cli] to do it instead.

 And if you've been reading my articles, you would know I'm quite a minimalist.
 I don't like adding more bloatware & extra dependencies to my development machine than what’s needed.
 Hence, I had to look out for an alternative.